-This Easy Skillet Tamale Pie is a great weeknight meal option.
-It’s packed with flavor and is a great one-dish meal.
+This Easy Skillet Tamale Pie is a great skillet dinner idea.
+It’s an easy one dish Tex-Mex meal packed with flavor that’s a favorite in my house!

 Once it’s cooled a bit it slices nicely and can feed a large family.
 Love that!